 I was never put in a Project Management Institute certification course or given any formal lessons.
 Still, the well-structured environment centered around high-priority missions being divided into small tasks and delegated to lower levels served training and certification.

-The only branch I served under was United States Navy.
+The only branch I served under was the United States Navy.
 However, the structure and experiences don’t vary much within each military branch regarding managing your projects.
 The more I advanced, and the higher I got with each badge of leadership, the more project management skills I learned.

 My military experience started with the dreaded and often mystified “boot camp.”
 Every branch has a different structure and timeline for its basic training process.
 Most of it is going through the motions day-to-day.
 Still, it’s all done with the same goal: to turn individuals into a team and learn the basics of military bearing, discipline, and customs.